astronomer/docs/astro/cli/quickstart.md

 ## Overview

-The Astro CLI is the easiest way to run Apache Airflow on your machine.
-By the end of this quickstart, you'll be able to run an Airflow project on your local machine with just a few commands.
+The Astro CLI is an open source command line for modern data orchestration.
+It is the easiest way to run Apache Airflow on your machine.
+By the end of this quickstart, you'll have an Airflow environment running locally with just a few commands.
+From there, you can start building your project with your own DAGs, dependencies, and tests.

 ## Step 1: Install the Astro CLI